 A set of ontologies with different abstraction levels that contain concepts, definitions, axioms, and use cases that assist in the development of ethically driven methodologies for the design of robots and automation systems is established by this standard.
 It focuses on the robotics and automation domain without considering any particular applications and can be used in multiple ways, for instance, during the development of robotics and automation systems as a guideline or as a reference “taxonomy” to enable clear and precise communication among members from different communities that include robotics and automation, ethics, and correlated areas.
 Users of this standard need to have a minimal knowledge of formal logics to understand the axiomatization expressed in Common Logic Interchange Format.

-ISO 19133:2005 describes the data types, and operations associated with those types, for the implementation of tracking and navigation services.
-It is designed to specify web services that can be made available to wireless devices through web-resident proxy applications, but is not restricted to that environment.
+ISO 19134:2006 specifies the data types and their associated operations for the implementation of multimodal location-based services for routing and navigation.
+It is designed to specify web services that may be made available to wireless devices through web-resident proxy applications, but is not limited to that environment.